 Nice pictures.
 Hey!
 Farmer's Insurance... ever seen anything like this?

 WRKL's 50th Anniversary was in 2014.
-In case you missed it, there's a special 50th anniversary page.
-It includes the 1969 WRKL album, "The Impossible Dream".
+We have a special 50th anniversary page.
+It includes the 1969 WRKL record album, "The Impossible Dream".

 Whatever happened to WRKL?